Creator101-commits/NovaV1/README.md

-# RefyneoV1 - AI-Powered Student Productivity Platform
+# Nova - AI-Powered Student Productivity Platform

-RefyneoV1 is a comprehensive, AI-powered productivity platform designed specifically for students.
+Nova is a comprehensive, AI-powered productivity platform designed specifically for students.
 It combines intelligent note-taking, calendar management, assignment tracking, and AI assistance to create a unified academic workspace.

 ![Architecture Diagram](images/software_architecture_diagram.png)

 ## System Architecture

-RefyneoV1 follows a modern, cloud-native architecture designed for scalability, performance, and reliability.
+Nova follows a modern, cloud-native architecture designed for scalability, performance, and reliability.
 The system is built using a microservices approach with clear separation between frontend, backend, and data layers.

 ### Architecture Overview